-I{VNTWD} An example implementation might include error detection logic within the PE state itself.
-When the PE detects an error in the PE state, the instruction that uses that state consumes the error, and the PE generates an IMPLEMENTATION DEFINED SError interrupt exception.
-See R{FNVVJ} .
+An implementation might include error detection logic within the PE state itself.
+When the PE detects an error in the PE state, the instruction that uses that state consumes the error, and the PE generates an IMPLEMENTATION DEFINED error exception, taken as an SError interrupt exception.
+See R{FNVVJ}.